MorphiaOrg/morphia/docs/reference/content/guides/references.md

 [here]({{< ref "guides/annotations" >}}).
 This guide will cover the wrapper based approach.

 {{% note class="important" %}}
 This API is experimental.
 Its implementation and API subject to change based on user feedback.
-It's ultimate inclusion in a public permanent API can not be guaranteed.
-That said, users are encouraged to experiment with the API and provide as much feedback as possible both positive and negative.
+However, users are encouraged to experiment with the API and provide as much feedback as possible both positive and negative as this will likely be the approach used going forward.
 {{% /note %}}

 An alternative to the traditional annotation-based approach is the [`MorphiaReference`]({{< apiref